Andy4495/FutabaVFD162S/README.md

 Using the 162SD03 Module
 -------------------------

-The [162SD03][2] module has some noticeable flicker with brightness levels lower than 40.
-Above 40, I was not able to notice any flicker.
+The Arduino Playground [article][1] mentions that the [162SD03][2] module has problems with flicker.
+My observation is that while there is some flicker with brightness levels lower than 40, I was not able to notice any flicker anytime the brightness level was set to 40 or more.

 There is a noticeable difference in brightness when going from level 254 to 255.
 This is a much bigger change than any of the other single-value changes.

 I measured supply current of around 320 mA when the device was powered, regardless of whether something was displayed or the screen was blank.
 The datasheet specs it at 450 mA typical, 600 mA maximum.

 While it is a 5V device, the inputs are compatible with 3.3V logic levels.